 I am never a fan of Tokyo.
 Compared to Kyoto & Hokkaido, the huge cosmopolitan city is such a terrible mess of trains, pedestrians and cars that even Google Map got confused.
-Thankfully, my urban experience in the Japanese Capital was redeemed by a trip to Akiba Fukurou Owl Cafe located in a quiet alley in Akihabara district of Tokyo, Japan.
-Although its called a cafe, no food is served but you get to pet these adorable birds.
+Thankfully, my urban experience in the Japanese Capital was redeemed by a trip to Akiba Fukurou Owl Cafe Tokyo located in a quiet alley in Akihabara district of Tokyo, Japan.
+Although it is called a cafe, no food is served but you get to pet these adorable owls.

 A date with these lovely birds is highly coveted by both the locals and tourists hence it is important that you secure your reservations a few days in advance.
 Once confirmed, the diligent staff from the cafe will email you a day before to confirm your attendance.
 We advise that you do not risk a last minute walk in.

 Each one hour session would allow you to get up close and personal with 2 owls.
 While waiting to enter the cafes, you can check these adorable birds out on the Owl Family Tree.

 Once we enter the cafe, the staff got us to sterilised our hands and shared in details the correct way to pet and handle an owl on our arms.

 They also explained to us that we should only interact with owls without the pink round stickers.
 This is to allow owls to get adequate rest time during their ‘breaks’.